PyConPL/Book/2017/presentations/with_python_security/text.md

 Zap is an open source alternative to burp, developed under the OWASP project and it already has a dedicated Jenkins plugin.
-Burp can Scan for vulnerabilities, intercept browser traffic and automate custom attacks, it does not have a Jenkins plugin yet, but it was announced that this year something should be ready for continuous development.
+Burp can scan for vulnerabilities, intercept browser traffic and automate custom attacks, it does not have a Jenkins plugin yet, but it was announced that this year something should be ready for continuous development.
 Both ZAP and Burp can also be used manually, so you can define your own attack